Brigadier Lethbridge-Stewart: Character history

 Little was shown of Lethbridge-Stewart's life outside UNIT in the television series.
 Planet of the Spiders referred to a relationship with a woman called Doris.
 By Battlefield, he was married to her (played by Angela Douglas).
 It was Courtney's own belief that the Brigadier had been in a previous marriage to a woman named Fiona, and that he and Doris were having an affair; his first marriage ended due to his work.

 Although Lethbridge-Stewart never appeared in the revived series, the character is still alive during the Tenth Doctor's tenure.
 In the spin-off programme The Sarah Jane Adventures story Revenge of the Slitheen, Sarah Jane Smith says to "give [her] love to the Brig".
 In the Tenth Doctor episode "The Poison Sky", the Doctor mentions that he could use the help of "the Brigadier".
 He is then told that "Sir Alistair" is "stranded in Peru", indicating that the Brigadier has been knighted by this time.
-The first film footage from the classic era to appear in the revived era was his photograph displayed in the slow pan across Sarah Jane Smith's attic in the opening scene of The Sarah Jane Adventures première, Invasion of the Bane.
+The first film footage from the classic era to appear in the revived era was his photograph displayed in the slow pan across Sarah's attic in the opening scene of The Sarah Jane Adventures première, Invasion of the Bane.

 In 2008, Courtney again reprised the role in a The Sarah Jane Adventures story, Enemy of the Bane, and confirmed his knighthood repeatedly: Major Kilburne and Sarah Jane each address him as "Sir Alistair" and he later introduces himself fully as "Brigadier Sir Alistair Gordon Lethbridge-Stewart" to Mrs. Wormwood.
 This episode refers back to the Peru mission as there is mention of him being de-briefed about it.
 Sarah Jane asks Lethbridge-Stewart to assist her in accessing UNIT's "Black Archive", a top secret alien artefact facility first alluded to by Douglas Cavendish to Sir Alistair's daughter in Dæmos Rising.
 Sarah Jane prefers to avoid seeking official clearance, to avoid awkward questions about Luke, her artificially-grown son.
 In his old age, the Brigadier has developed a dislike for the new way UNIT works and often refers to events that happened in "his day".
 He walks with a walking stick now, but is seen driving a Bentley T-series to UNIT's "Black Archive".
 His wife (presumably Doris) is mentioned in this episode.
 The Brigadier assists Sarah Jane and Rani in escaping UNIT and later confronts a Bane disguised as a UNIT officer, shooting him dead with a gun hidden within his cane.